vratidc/vratidc.github.io/_projects/Fina.md

 <br>

 ## Interactions
+<br>
 ### Selecting individual files
 {% include gallery_captions id="gallery3" caption="" %}
 ### Selecting a range and Moving files to clipboard

-Pinch and pull the first file of the range to be selected.
-Without letting go, pinch and pull the last file of the range to select all the files in between the two.

 {% include gallery_captions id="gallery4" %}

-You can move the stack near the Clipboard and release to move the files to the clipboard.
-The files will no longer remain in the parent folder.

 ### Copying files to clipboard and Deleting a selection
 {% include gallery_captions id="gallery5" caption="" %}

-While grabbing the stack with one hand, grab the newly created Duplicate prompt with the other hand to create a copy of the stack.
-You can drop the copied stack onto the Clipboard and release the original stack.

-WLook down to open the Delete Portal.
-If you hover a file or a stack directly above it and let go, it will get sucked into the portal and get deleted.

-<br>

 ## Mitosis inspired Copy action

+Since Interaction A wasn’t immediately clear to users, we refined it into Interaction B, which grabs the Copy prompt and now spawns a duplicate of the file, preserving the original intent while offering clarity and consistency across contextual options.
+Unlike traditional clipboards that reference file locations, ours acts as a temporary folder where dropping a file moves it directly, with the option to duplicate before moving for a clearer mental model.
+Deletion remains a deliberate two-step process, as the Delete Portal appears only when in view, preventing accidental deletions.

-The interaction for creating a copy was inspired from Mitosis — the process of cell division.
-You would create an identical copy by ‘splitting’ the original file in two using both hands.
+{% include flexgallery id="gallery2" caption="The copy interaction was inspired by Mitosis, the process of cell division, where an identical copy is created by ‘splitting’ the original file in two using both hands.

-{% include flexgallery id="gallery2" %}

-However, as this Interaction A wasn’t immediatly evident to users, we iteratively arrived at Interaction B which spawns a copy of the file when you grab the Copy prompt.
-This had the essence of the first interaction but gave a clear prompt and can also be implemented for other contextual menu options.

-### Clipboard Semantics

-A traditional clipboard works by referencing the location of files.
-When you press Paste, it either moves or duplicates the file depending on the initial action.
-The conceptual model we wanted to build was more like a temporary folder — the action of dropping a file onto the clipboard moves the actual file to it.
-The user can choose to duplicate the file before moving it to the clipboard.
-We believe this will generate a clearer mental model and work with our interactions better.

-### Delete Mechanism

-Deleting files should require confirmation from the user such as a ‘Are you sure you want to delete?’ prompt.
-It should essentially be a two-step process to avoid accidental deletion of files.
-We added an extra step to the process — the Delete Portal doesn’t open unless it is in your view, unless you actively look down — so files won’t get deleted if you accidently let go of them above the portal.
+" %}

 <br>